cwbaker/forge/docs/getting-started/toolsets-and-targets.md

 Toolsets add support for external tools by providing target prototypes and settings used to define dependency graphs representing the targets and dependencies in a build.
 For example the *cc* toolset supports C and C++ compilation.

-Create a toolset prototype by calling `forge:ToolsetPrototype()` passing a short identifier as the sole parameter.
+Create a toolset prototype by calling `ToolsetPrototype()` passing a short identifier as the sole parameter.
 This returns a table on which to define the functions provided by the toolset.
 Return the toolset prototype from the end of the Lua script that defines it.

 Three functions can be overridden to interact with Forge's configuration and initialization of toolsets: